 General health checks are commonly recommended for screening.
 They aim to detect problems and risk factors with the purpose of preventing disease and lower mortality.
 However, whether the medical check-up is helpful or effective is a matter of debate.
 Of course, this may sound strange and counterintuitive.
 How could it not be good visiting your doctor regularly?

 In a recent review of randomized trials comparing health checks with no health checks, general health checks did not reduce the risk of death, neither overall nor for cardiovascular or cancer causes.
 So. if screening does not do more good than harm, should it be performed?

 The Inter99 Trial

-In 1999 Danish researchers started the Inter99 Trial, a very large and ambitious randomized study in order to address the question whether systematic screening of risk factors for heart disease followed by repeated lifestyle counseling would affect the development of coronary heart disease on a population level.
-The results, which are highly interesting and important, were recently published in The BMJ.
+In 1999 Danish researchers started the Inter99 Trial, a very large and ambitious randomized study to address the question whether systematic screening of risk factors for heart disease followed by repeated lifestyle counseling would affect the development of coronary heart disease on a population level.
+The results, which are highly interesting and relevant, were recently published in The BMJ.

 The authors have already published results showing that after five years of counseling, lifestyle improved markedly in the intervention group, with a substantial reduction in the prevalence of smoking, improved dietary habits, increased physical activity, and a decrease in binge drinking.

 If our understanding of the relationship between risk factors and heart disease is correct, we would certainly expect this to lead to less risk for coronary heart disease and lower mortality.
 However, the main findings of the Inter99 Trial were that after ten years, a similar number of people had developed coronary heart disease and stroke in the intervention and control groups respectively.
 Furthermore, there was no difference in total mortality between the groups.

 Why Doesn’t Risk Factor Screening and Lifestyle Counseling Work?